1065353767/FGO_Bluetooth_Assistant/README.md

 If you don't know how to connect a bluebooth mouse with your phone, just Google it!

-I know that in Japan, it's not allowed to use a PC simulator to play FGO, but this programm use the phone's own function to realize automatic play.
+I know that in Japan, it's not allowed to use an Android emulator to play FGO, but this programm use the phone's own function to realize automatic play.
 It's time to liberate your hands and time!

 Since I'm a FGO player of Chinese server, all the image templates are Chinese ver.
 For player in other countries, you need to make templates by yourself.